LunaDeerMC/Dominion/CONTRIBUTING.md

 > the [Crowdin project](https://crowdin.com/project/dominion).
 >
 > But we **NOT RECOMMEND** this way, because the translation on Crowdin may not be the latest.
+> If you insist on using Crowdin and founding contents are outdated, please inform us via issue on GitHub
+> to update the contents on Crowdin.
 >
 > ![Crowdin](https://badges.crowdin.net/dominion/localized.svg)

 #### **Translate Documentation**